Engeene/Engeene-QuizApp/README.md

 challenging tasks (such as driving, or writing important emails) the application will suggest her to take a cup of coffee, or a nap.

-The first version of the application will pick a series of questions from a local JSON file, and will prsent the questions to the user one after the other.
+The goal of the application is to pick a series of questions from a local JSON file, and will prsent the questions to the user one after the other.
 Depending on the outcome of the questions the application will suggest the user to perform the task, to take a nap, or something.

+The first versions of the application will just ask built in questions to the user.
+That is questons that are hard coded in to the application.

-In later versions more files could be added, and remote download could be supported, too.
+In later versions more questions could be added, and remote download could be supported, too.
 Also support for organizing questions in multiple categories is beeing considered as a later option.

 Further reading (TODO)
 ======================

+The application's views.

+The application's control flow.

 The questions file format (JSON).

-The application's control flow.

-The application's views.